-Summary: new evidence suggests that folic acid supplementation somehow interferes with lamotrigine’s benefits.
-If you’re going to take lamotrigine, ask your provider about stopping any folate supplement you might be taking.
-And if you’re already taking lamotrigine, careful about adding any such supplement.
-In fact, if you eat much wheat flour, maybe even cut that back some if flour is enriched with folic acid in your country (as it is in the U.S.).
+B) if you’re on lamotrigine and it’s working, be careful about adding folate in any form.
+(If your benefit seems to fluctuate, if you eat much wheat flour, maybe even cut that back some if flour is enriched with folic acid in your country, as it is in the U.S.)

 Folate is the compound found in broccoli, spinach, peas and other foods.
 Folic acid comes in pills.
 It is converted through your liver to several forms of folate in your blood.
 Finally, there’s a different pill version called l-methylfolate which is more costly but works around a genetic barrier that about 15% of the U.S. population carries.
 If you’re one of those 15%, you’d need the spendy version if for some reason you want to take folate.